The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 I have made mouthpieces here where the beaks feel incredibly comfortable, yet different than anything youve tried.
 All of my tables are extra long so you can line up a reed properly.
 The insides are masterfully designed, an abundance of ligatures fit these pieces very well, and the sounds are incredibly versatile to allow you to get YOUR sound.
 The baffles, floors, chambers, throat squeeze, etc, are different on all 3 of my mouthpieces.
 The pieces were designed one at a time to meet the desired sound concept for each of the 3 sound categories.

-Great playera are commenting on the immense flexibility of my mouthpieces offer, and one of my clients said this: “10mfan mouthpieces—–The greatest Swiss Army Knife of mouthpieces”!
+Great players are commenting on the immense flexibility of my mouthpieces offer, and one of my clients said this: “10mfan mouthpieces—–The greatest Swiss Army Knife of mouthpieces”!

 The 4 keys to a perfect 10mfan mouthpiece set-up:

-1. Line the tip of the reed to the absolute tip of the mouthpiece.
+1. Line the tip of the reed to the absolute tip of the mouthpiece without going over.
 We make our tip rails very thin for quicker response and faster articulation, so it’s imperative that the reed is lined up to the absolute tip of the mouthpiece.
 You should be doing this anyway with any mouthpiece.

 2. Make sure the end of the reed is centered on the table…..
 I have taken the added care in making ALL of my 10mfan original mouthpieces with extra long tables so that you can make sure that the bottom of the reed is lined up perfectly side to side on the table.